reed-jones/phase-docs/storage/app/docs/master/getting-started.md

 npm install axios vue vuex vue-router
 ```

 `Vuex` is the official state management library provided by Vue.
-More information on this can be found here: https://vuex.vuejs.org/ . and `Vue Router` is the official router for building Single Page Apps (SPA) using Vue. https://router.vuejs.org/ .
+More information on this can be found here: [Vuex Documentation](https://vuex.vuejs.org/) . and `Vue Router` is the official router for building Single Page Apps (SPA) using Vue.
+[Vue Router Documentation](https://router.vuejs.org/) .
 Some knowledge of these tools will likely help when trying to understanding what Phase is doing, however is not at all a pre-requisite for building fast, easy to use SPA's.

 ### [#](#client-side-configuration)Client Side Configuration